 Classical guitar repertoire has a tradition of a few hundred years, including music written for the lute and the vihuela.
 An intermediate guitarist develops a well-rounded repertoire by choosing pieces from many periods from Renaissance to Modern.
-He or she may have a preference for a particular composer or period but generally, a player is expected to be broad-based in their choice of music.
+He or she may have a preference for a particular composer or period but generally, a player is expected to broad-base their choice of music.

-Renaissance/Early Music: Written for lute, performed on guitar
+Renaissance/Early Music: Written for lute, performed on classical guitar

 Renaissance is the period in history of roughly two hundred years of the fifteenth and sixteenth centuries.
 Spanish composers of the vihuela like Luys Milan, Alonso Mudarra, and Luis de Narvaez ruled the roost in mainland Europe.
 In Elizabethan England of Shakespeare’s time, John Dowland was the king of the lute, both as player and composer.
 Other English composers we still play from that era include William Byrd, Robert Johnson, and Francis Cutting.

 Repertoire suggestions for the intermediate guitarist from the Renaissance period:

 The approximate period between 1600 and 1750 is the Baroque era with its 5-course guitar, a precursor to the modern version.
 The composers whose works we still play from this period are mainly Robert de Visee, Gaspar Sanz and Santiago de Murcia.
 Transcriptions from the great J.S.Bach’s cello and lute works also come from this period as also the lute compositions of Sylvius Leopold Weiss.

 Repertoire suggestions for the intermediate guitarist from the Baroque period: